MarcosLaine/CryptoBot/README.md

 - **utils/dados.py**: Utility functions for data handling.
 - **Indicadores/**: Contains indicator calculation modules.

+## Future Features

+- [ ] Add a GUI for the bot.
+- [ ] Add MACD indicator for the strategy.
+- [ ] Add Bollinger Bands indicator for the strategy.

 ## Contact

 If you have any questions or feedback, feel free to reach out at [marcospslaine@gmail.com].